Valentine’s Day is one of my favorite holidays, because it celebrates the purpose of life.

 Before Valentines Day, invite your kids' friends to make Valentines.
-Yes, this is during a pandemic, so it has to be virtual.
-But you can make this fun, with delicious snacks, and sharing good playlists (theirs), and lots of "Here's me making your valentine" so that tweens and even younger teens let themselves enjoy this project.
+You can make this fun, with delicious snacks, and sharing good playlists (theirs), and lots of "Here's me making your valentine" so that tweens and even younger teens let themselves enjoy this project.
 In fact, inviting friends always seems to double the fun, whatever their age, even virtually.

 9. Keep Valentines from past years and decorate the house

 ...with them for the week before and the week after.
 Each year you’ll ooh and ah over beautiful ones from the past, and the messy, misspelled hearts from the little ones will become priceless evidence of their past adorableness, which even they will treasure as they get older.
 For the month of February, your house will be papered with love.

 10. Your kids can make very simple Valentines for their class

 ...which do so much more to fill kids' cups than the store-bought "fast-food" ones.
 Just cut out hearts, or run them out of the printer.
 Your child can color and decorate and elaborate as much or little as he wants.
 Or take your child's drawing and have it color-xeroxed with red ink, then just write in the names.
 Worth it?
 Oh, yes.
 Especially if there's a piece of candy in each envelope.

 11. Make some extra valentines

 ...to pass out as you go through your day.
 You’ll be amazed whose day you’ll be moved to brighten: the bus driver, the grocer, coworkers, neighbors, a homeless person you pass on the street.
 And you'll go home with your own heart glowing and a few sizes larger.
 You might even just want to leave anonymous valentines at each neighbor's door.